panammeb/Freshwater-database/README.md

 With the hmmer profiles and aligned sequences included in this repository, this dabase can be used with PANAM or for a sequence similarity searching  (BLAST, vsearch...)

-v1.1: Miscrosporidia annotation has been updated by Aurore Dubuffet (Assistant professor - LMGE)
+Miscrosporidia annotation (taxonomy, alignements and clade definition) has been updated and maintained by Aurore Dubuffet (Assistant professor - LMGE).
+Last update 7/3/2020